When Do We Need LLMs? A Diagnostic for Language-Driven Bandits: Introduction

-Large Language Models (LLMs) have emerged as promising solution to directly applying language to decision-making problems without the numerical CMABs limitations~\citep{monea2025llmsincontextbanditreinforcement}.
-A bandit algorithm can be obtained with an LLM-based setup by appending past \textit{rounds} of interaction --- consisting of a context, action and reward tuple --- to the language model's prompt~\footnote{We will henceforth use the term \textit{prompt} to refer to the any information that is used an input to the decoder-based LLM, and exclusively use the term \textit{context} for the contextual variables in the bandit setting.
-This is to disambiguate from the common use of the term context in the language modelling literature.}.
+Large Language Models (LLMs) have emerged as a promising solution for directly applying language to decision-making problems without the numerical CMABs limitations~\citep{monea2025llmsincontextbanditreinforcement}.
+A bandit algorithm can be obtained with an LLM-based setup by appending past \textit{rounds} of interaction --- consisting of a context, action and reward tuple --- to the language model's prompt~\footnote{We will henceforth use the term \textit{prompt} to refer to any information that is used as an input to the decoder-based LLM, and exclusively use the term \textit{context} for the contextual variables in the bandit setting.
+This is to disambiguate from the common use of the term \textit{context} in the language modelling literature.}.
 The number of rounds in the prompt is limited by the model's inference capacity, a common feature of state-of-the-art LLMs.
 In these LLM-based CMABs, exploration is induced by randomly dropping out past rounds from the prompt and increasing the sampling temperature as demonstrated in recent works by \citet{monea2025llmsincontextbanditreinforcement} and \citet{sun2025largelanguagemodelenhancedmultiarmed}.
-Such methods require additional hyperparameter tuning and underutilize established CMAB literature~\citep{srinivas2009gaussian, lu2010contextual, lattimore2020bandit, Sutton2018}.
+Such methods require additional hyperparameter tuning and underutilize established CMAB literature~\citep{srinivas2009gaussian, lu2010contextual, lattimore2020bandit, Sutton1998}.
 Our work seeks to reconcile the differences between recent LLM-based and well-established numerical approaches.

-Crucially, using LLMs in problems where a CMAB solution is expected to perform well requires reliable uncertainty estimates that LLMs are largely limited in providing~\citep{hager2025uncertainty,hobelsberger2025systematic,tomov2025illusion, ulmer2025anthropomimetic}.
-This is in contrast to the large number of numerical bandit algorithms that directly handle uncertainty like Gaussian Process Upper Confidence (GP-UCB) and Thompson Sampling (TS)~\citep{lattimore2020bandit}.
+Crucially, using LLMs in problems where a CMAB solution is expected to perform well requires reliable uncertainty estimates that LLMs are limited in providing~\citep{hager2025uncertainty,hobelsberger2025systematic,tomov2025illusion, ulmer2025anthropomimetic}.
+This contrasts with the large number of numerical bandit algorithms that directly handle uncertainty like Gaussian Process Upper Confidence Bound (GP-UCB) and Thompson Sampling (TS)~\citep{lattimore2020bandit}.
 To address this, we turn to the concepts behind LLM Processes~\citep{requeima2024llmprocessesnumericalpredictive} where the model is queried multiple times on the same target to obtain a distribution rather than a single point prediction.